stark1tty/awesome-PhD/README.md

 - [DICOMTAGS](https://exiftool.org/TagNames/DICOM.html): Do you want to know where specific information is saved in the DICOM file of your imaging data.
 Check out DICOM Tags.
 - [EDUCORTEX](https://paulscotti.github.io/educortex/): This handy educational, browser-based visualization tool allows you to enter any functional or anatomical term and visualize the parts of the brain that are most associated with that term.
 Check the [GitHub repository](https://github.com/PaulScotti/educortex) or corresponding [paper](https://jose.theoj.org/papers/10.21105/jose.00075).
 - [FMRI COURSE](https://ucl.podia.com/designing-and-analysing-fmri-experiments): Learn how to design and analyze fMRI experiments in this free course.
+- [FSBRAIN](https://cran.r-project.org/web/packages/fsbrain/vignettes/fsbrain.html): This R package "helps visualize surface-based brain structure data for large groups of subjects with very little code" and "also supports the computation of simple brain morphometry measures".
 - [LIST OF NEUROSCIENCE DATABASES](https://en.wikipedia.org/wiki/List_of_neuroscience_databases): A comprehensive Wikipedia list of Neuroscience databases.
 - [NEUROQUERY](https://neuroquery.org/): NeuroQuery is a tool for meta-analysis of neuroimaging studies, relating text queries to activations as well as associations between terms used together in neuroimaging publications.
 More info in the corresponding [paper](https://elifesciences.org/articles/53385).
 - [NEUROSYNTH](https://neurosynth.org/): NeuroSynth is for large-scale, automated synthesis of functional magnetic resonance imaging (fMRI) data.
 You can search for word associations and papers with specific MNI coordinates.

+### Palaeoecology
+- [A COLLECTION OF USEFUL LABORATORY TOOLS](http://polproducts.rits-palaeo.com/): Research Tools developed by Takeshi Nakagawa.
+- [A COLLECTION OF USEFUL SOFTWARE](https://polsystems.rits-palaeo.com/): The programs on this page are all spin-offs from Suigetsu Varves 2006 project.
+They are initially developed for our internal use but also suitable for public use.
+All programs employ very user-friendly interface and run on Microsoft Windows (XP-SP3 or later) on IBM PC compatibles.
+(Polygon and PolyCounter have experimental Macintosh versions, too).

 ### Psychology
 - [SEMANTIC SCALE NETWORK](https://rosenbusch.shinyapps.io/semantic_net/): If you want to create a new scale but are not sure whether it exists already, check the Semantic Scale Network to detect semantically related (psychological) scales.
 You can also add your own scales in there to extend the database.